Best Online Engineering Programs in Oklahoma (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online engineering degree in Oklahoma offers a flexible path to a high-demand career.
-Oklahoma salaries are approximately 2.1% higher than the national average for engineering roles.
+Oklahoma offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Oklahoma students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online engineering programs and are ranked based on affordability, graduation rates, and student outcomes in Oklahoma.